-Zea mays (Maize or corn) is the most important cereal crop in sub-saharam Africa and it is one of the three most important cereal crops in the world (Kim et al., 2003).
+ea mays (Maize or corn) is the most important cereal crop in sub-saharam Africa and with rice and wheat, it is one of the three most important cereal crops in the world (Kim et al., 2003).
 Corn is high yielding, easy to process, readily digested, and cheaper than other cereals.
 It is also a versatile crop: growing across a range of agro-ecological zones.
 Every part of the maize plant has economic value.
 The grain, leaves, stalk tassel and cob can all be used to produce a large variety of food and non-food products.
-One of the food prepared from maize is "Ogi" fermented cereal porridge made from maize (Teniolas and Odunfa.2001).
+One of the food prepared from maize is "Ogi" fermented cereal porridge made from maize and produced using simple processing methods (Teniolas and Odunfa, 2001).
 The "ogi" porridge is very smooth in texture and has a poor taste reminiscent of that of yoghurt.
 Sedimentated ogi has been traditionally found to be of medical importance in the south western part of Nigeria.
-It is used soaked with bark of the root of some plants to treat not only fever and malaria, but it is popularly used as solvent for herbal extraction, dish stain removal and as insect killers (Chopra et al., 2003).
+It is used soaked with bark of the root of some plants to treat not only fever and malaria, but it is popularly used as solvent for herbal extraction, dish stain removal and as insect killers (Chopra et al. 2003).
 Maize starch has also been used in the extraction of antimicrobial agents (Zhao et al., 2005).
-The extracts has also been found to inhibit some gram negative bacteria (Kumar and Jhariya, Information from indigenes also 2013). claims that maize starch is popularly used in the control of diarrhoea.
+The extracts have also been found to inhibit some gram negative bacteria (Kumar and Jhariya, 2013).
+Information from indigenes also revealed that maize starch is popularly used in the control of diarrhoea.
 Series of work has been done on the microbial and therapeutic values of corn starch.
-Cornstarch has been reported by Falana et al.(2012) to contain microorganisms some including Lactobacillus plantarum.
-They also reported that corn starch antimicrobial efficacy against some pathogenic microorganisms including Escherichia coli (Falana et al., 2012).